-- 1. Excavator with a boom mounted masticating head capable of reaching a minimum distance of 20 feet. - 2.
-Small, tracked tractor such as a skid steer or mini excavator with masticating head capable of working under 8-foot canopies. - Other heavy equipment may be proposed for use by the Contractor and must be approved by San Mateo County Parks and San Mateo Resource Conservation District.
+1. Excavator with a boom mounted masticating head capable of reaching a minimum distance of 20 feet.

+- 2. Small, tracked tractor such as a skid steer or mini excavator with masticating head capable of working under 8-foot canopies. - 3.
+Other heavy equipment may be proposed for use by the Contractor and must be approved by the San Mateo Resource Conservation District.
 To propose other heavy equipment, the Contractor should be prepared with equipment dimensions, weight, and photos of equipment.
+Low-pressure, smaller (<20,000 lb.), tracked excavators and other tracked equipment with mowing heads that can grind smaller trees and understory vegetation into 1-3-inch large chips on slopes ≤40% and spread chips throughout the forest are preferred.